folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 ## Settings > Calendar > All calendars

+Use this option to see all calendars on your system (including those with end dates in the past) and what service points those calendars were assigned too.

+From here you can use the Action menu to edit and/or duplicate an existing calendar, or create a brand new calendar.

 ## Settings > Calendar > Current calendar assignments

+Use this option to see only calendars that are currently in effect for each service point in your FOLIO instance.

+From here, you can click **New** to create a brand new calendar to assign to a service point.

 ## Settings > Calendar > Monthly calendar view

 Use this option to view the service point calendar for the current month.
 You can use the arrows to go to different months, including reviewing past calendars.

 ### Creating Regular Library Hours